 15. In addition, the abolition decision was foundational to the termination decision, which directly affected the complainant.
-The complainant filed his complaint against the abolition and termination decisions.
+The complainant filed her complaint against the abolition and termination decisions.
 With regard to the abolition decision, the Tribunal found that the assertion of urgency promoted by the Director General and on which the interim competence of the Chair of the Council of Administration was based, was at odds with the fact that the Council of Administration approved the posts in question in the budget for 2015, i.e. a short time before the interim, extraordinary procedure for the posts abolition started, and notwithstanding the fact that the existence of the difficult financial situation had been known since 2011.
 Accordingly, the Tribunal based its decision to set aside the abolition decision on the finding that there was insufficient evidence to support the alleged "urgency", and that, therefore, the Chair of the Council of Administration did not have any competence to abolish the posts in question.
-The Tribunal's decision to set aside the termination decision was based on the unlawfulness of the abolition of the complainant's post and the improper application of Staff Regulation 9.1, paragraphs (2) and (3), as cited above, either of which was sufficient to justify the setting aside of that decision.
+The Tribunal's decision to set aside the termination decision was based on the unlawfulness of the abolition of the complainant's post.
 In any case, the UPU contests the Tribunal's evaluation of the facts and exercise of judgement, and its submission, as set out in consideration 3(a) above, is irreceivable as it does not raise any admissible ground for review.